usaid-cs/yesterday-i-learned/random.md

 1. Your amazon email is not a unique column.
 You can have multiple accounts registered using brian@gmail.com.
 1. "Don't tattoo your eyeball, you might lose your eye" - [A woman described as "retarded"](https://i.imgur.com/ZJKCY3k.jpg)
 1. Puerto Rico is the largest unincorporated territory of the United States.
 Puerto Ricans are US citizens, but are not normal voters.
-1. The Lichtenstein Castle is located in Germany, not Lichtenstein.
 1. People spend more when their money isn't real, so [children should be taught what money is in a concrete way](https://www.youtube.com/watch?v=_VB39Jo8mAQ), like using real tokens.
 1. News agencies like the New York Times have [anonymous drops on Tor](https://www.youtube.com/watch?v=HfuZJVpNWR4) so people can submit news ("leak") anonymously.
 1. Indigo's downfall comes to that they are still trying to sell books, while Amazon moves on to sell grains.